appserver-io/appserver/_docs/aop.md

 </pointcuts>
 ```

-The configuration describes a pointcut which specifies all `call` join points of all `doPost` methods within the `\Namespace\Module` namespace.
-This is very similar to the annotation example above and gets referenced by the same advice.
-To do so, the advice does not have to be changed in any way.
+The configuration describes a pointcut, which specifies all `call` join points of all `doPost` methods within the `\Namespace\Module` namespace.
+This is very similar to the annotation example above and is referenced by the same advice.
+To do so, the advice does not have to be changed.

 This method of using XML has the same advantages as annotating everything within the aspect class but serves another purpose:

 > By using XML the configuration allows for easy manipulation through external tools.

-A thought to keep in mind when configuring pointcuts.

 ### Direct annotation

-For some use cases, to implement explicit pointcuts can be considered an overhead, as they might be referenced only once or reference only one point within your application's code themselves.
+For some use cases, implementing explicit pointcuts can be considered an overhead as they might be referenced only once or reference only one point within your application's code.
 For these cases, it can make sense to use a more direct approach which also makes the AOP weaving known to the target code.

-To use such a direct approach, it is possible to directly annotate a target method with the type and qualified name of the advice(s) which have to be woven.
+To use such a direct approach, it is possible to directly annotate a target method with the type and qualified name of the advice(s), which have to be woven.
 Example:

 ```php